Amphetamine Use Disorder and Treatment Options

 For example, in addition to your core therapy sessions, you may find that meditation is what provides you with a newfound purpose.
 Treatment plans that adapt to the changing needs of the individual help recovering addicts achieve the best possible outcomes.

-Zinnia Healing facilities across the U.S. provide comprehensive treatment programs that focus on each individual.
+Zinnia Health facilities across the U.S. provide comprehensive treatment programs that focus on each individual.
 Within our substance abuse treatment plans, mental wellness plays an integral role.
 We understand that a healthy mind and lifestyle contribute to lifelong recovery.

 Many options are offered, including inpatient treatment, detoxification programs, intensive outpatient treatment, recovery residences, and more.
 Each option focuses on evidence-based treatment methods and therapies, creating an environment that encourages healing and ongoing success.